7 Signs & Symptoms of Severe Sleep Apnea in Adults

 Sleep apnea sufferers may deal with these symptoms in varying degrees.
 If you experience any of the signs of severe sleep apnea, it’s important to seek treatment.
 A board certified ear, nose and throat doctor (ENT doctor) can diagnose the cause of your symptoms and help you find solutions.

 If your doctor suspects that you suffer from sleep apnea, you will likely need to undergo a sleep study to measure your AHI and determine if you do indeed have the condition.
-If you do have sleep apnea or severe sleep apnea, there treatments available.
-At eos sleep, we offer a wide range of treatment options – it could be as simple as a 30-minute in office procedure.
+If you do have sleep apnea or severe sleep apnea, there are treatments available.
+At eos sleep, we offer a wide range of treatment options – it could be as simple as a 30-minute in-office procedure.

 The cumbersome CPAP masks or BIPAP masks, traditionally prescribed as sleep apnea treatment, are now not the only option for relief.
 Minimally-invasive procedures may help to ease the symptoms of sleep apnea.

-The doctors at eos sleep are experienced, board certified sleep specialists who can diagnose your condition and develop a personalized treatment plan.
+The doctors at eos sleep are experienced, board-certified sleep specialists who can diagnose your condition and develop a personalized treatment plan.
 If you suspect you may be suffering from severe sleep apnea, it’s important to contact a sleep specialist to get a diagnosis.
 Contact us to make an appointment and start on your journey toward better sleep.